Table of Contents

 - Secretive behaviors

-- Continue to use drug despite negative consequences
+- Continue to use drugs despite negative consequences

 Physical signs of painkiller addiction might include:

-- Can’t stop or control use of the drug
+- Can’t stop or control the use of the drug

 - Tolerance increases, necessitating higher and more frequent dosing